Arktii/aseprite_rain/README.md

 # aseprite_rain
 ## Overview
-This Aseprite script provides a procedural rain generation tool.
+This Aseprite script procedurally, and non-destructively, animates rain.
-It simplifies and automates the process of animating rain.

-This is especially useful for scenes with very dense rain as animating those by hand can be a lot of work.
+This is especially useful for scenes with very dense rain, as animating those by hand can be a lot of work.

 ## Features
 - Easily generate dense rain effects